jina-ai/docs/chapters/request_size/request_size.rst

         main()

-Choose different request size
+Choosing different request size
 ------------------------------
-Different setting of ``request_size`` may influence the running performance.
-A higher value means large size data will be fed into the ``Pea`` and will demand more memory.
+Different settings of ``request_size`` may influence the running performance.
+A higher value means a large number ``Documents`` will be fed into the ``Pea`` and will demand more memory.
 A lower value will decrease the cost of memory but may increase the running time since we need to send more ``requests``.

-An simple extension of the above example generate a box plot showing the relationship between ``request_size`` and running time when we have 100 number of ``Documents`` to be indexed. which may help you to get more insights on choosing the ``request_size``.
+A simple extension of the above example generates a box plot showing the relationship between ``request_size`` and running time when we have 100 ``Documents`` to be indexed.
+This may help you to get more insights on choosing the ``request_size``.

 .. image:: request_size_runtime.png
     :alt: request_size vs running time